Why a Trailing Dot in DNS Can Break Your Customers

 - A trailing dot is a behavior change, not a formatting tweak.

-nameandname.can resolve to different answers, or one resolves and the other returns NXDOMAIN. - Search-domain reliance is invisible until you remove it.
-Plenty of customer environments resolve your hostnames only via search-suffix append.
+nameandname.can resolve to different answers, or one resolves and the other returns NXDOMAIN. - Customer environments frequently resolve hostnames only via search-suffix append.
 A trailing dot silently disables that path.

 /etc/resolv.conf, the host, or the orchestrator that generates it. - Using FQDNs for performance is fine when you own the resolver config (your own cluster, your own fleet).
-It is not fine to bake into software that lands in arbitrary customer environments.
+Don't bake it into software that lands in arbitrary customer environments.

-- If you ship software that runs on customers' machines: resolve the name the customer gave you, the way their resolver is configured to resolve it.
+- Resolve the name the way the customer's resolver is configured to resolve it.
 Don't append the dot.
-Let their